MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ms.author: mopeakande
 ms.reviewer: sehan
 ms.custom: devplatv2
-ms.date: 09/16/2024
+ms.date: 09/18/2024

 #Customer intent: As an ML pro, I want to understand what an online endpoint is and why I need it.
 ---

-# Online endpoint deployment for real-time inference
+# Online endpoint deployment for real-time inferencing

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

+This article describes online endpoints for real-time inferencing in Azure Machine Learning.
 Inferencing is the process of applying new input data to a machine learning model to generate outputs.

 Azure Machine Learning allows you to perform real-time inferencing on data by using models that are deployed to *online endpoints*.
 While these outputs are typically called *predictions*, you can use inferencing to generate outputs for other machine learning tasks, such as classification and clustering.

 <a name="online-endpoints"></a>
 Online endpoints deploy models to a web server that can return predictions under the HTTP protocol.
 Online endpoints can operationalize models for real-time inference in synchronous, low-latency requests, and are best used when: